Top 15 Tips To Assess Collectibles graphic

 Popularity Example

-If the item has an iconic intellectual property, name, likeness, and/or logo (i.e. Star Wars or Coca-Cola) it is priced higher.
+If the item features an image, name, and/or logo that's associated with an iconic (well-known around the world) brand (i.e. Star Wars or Coca-Cola) it is typically priced higher.

 Brand Example Star Wars